 About the department

-Mathematics plays a central role in modern culture, and an understanding of the nature of mathematics will benefit students in all disciplines.
+Mathematics plays a central role in modern life and culture, and an understanding of the nature of mathematics will benefit students in all disciplines.

 The Department of Mathematics is one of the most diverse departments within the University of Auckland.